 The Elderberry & Elderflower

 Berry picking normally takes place in the Autumn time.
 Most people recognise blackberries and make jam.
-Elderberries from the Eldertree are popular too and can be found all around the country.
-In September/October when the Elderflowers have matured you will find elderberries which are great for making into jam, syrups, wine or you can just eat them raw.
-The Elderflowers make wonderful elderflower tea, cordial, wine or champagne!
+Elderberries from the eldertree are popular too and can be found all around the country.
+In September/October when the elderflowers have matured you will find elderberries which are great for making into jam, syrups, wine or you can just eat them raw.
+The elderflowers make wonderful elderflower tea, cordial, wine or champagne!

 Wild garlic can be found blooming in the Spring time.
 There are a number of different types of wild garlic growing in Ireland but the most common is found in damp woodland areas.
 It is a flower with white petals and a grass like stem and a garlic smell.
 Wild garlic is a very popular ingredient and added to many dishes.
-Try out our Wild garlic and Nettle Soup Recipe.
+Try out our Wild Garlic and Nettle Soup Recipe.
 Some more great recipes can be found here also.

-There are Natural health benefits from Foraging
+There are Natural Health Benefits of Foraging

-Foraging gets everyone out and about in the fresh air and one can walk for miles searching for their favourite foods.
+Foraging gets everyone out and about in the fresh air and one can walk for miles searching for favourite foods.
 Wild foods have many natural health benefits as they are full of vitamins and minerals.
 Dandelion root is a great diuretic and can be made into tea.
 The berries of the elderflower are great for keeping off colds and flus.
-Wild garlic It is a natural source of folic acid and probiotics.
+Wild garlic is a natural source of folic acid and probiotics.
 Did you know that Nettles provide high amounts of iron, protein, and some anti-inflammatory properties?
 Next time you get a sting, it’s actually not a bad thing as it is a fast way of getting natural elements into the blood stream!

-Here at Shannon Princess we love to forage!
+Here at Shannon Princess we Love to Forage!